finos/datahelix/generator/README.md

 ### __Command:__ `visualise [options] <profile path> <output path>`

-Generates a [DOT](https://en.wikipedia.org/wiki/DOT_(graph_description_language))-compliant representation of the decision tree, for manual inspection.
-You can also use this representation with a visualiser such as [Graphviz](https://www.graphviz.org/).
+Generates a <a href=https://en.wikipedia.org/wiki/DOT_(graph_description_language)>DOT</a> compliant representation of the decision tree, for manual inspection, in the form of a gv file.
 * `<profile path>`, a path to the profile JSON file
 * `<output path>`, a file path to where the tree DOT visualisation should be emitted to.
 This will be a UTF-8 encoded DOT file.

-#### Options
-Options are optional and case-insensitive

-* `-t <title>` or `--title <title>`
-   * Include the given `<title>` in the visualisation.
-If not supplied, the description of in profile will be used, or the filename of the profile.
-* `--no-title`
-   * Exclude the title from the visualisation.
-This setting overrides `-t`/`--title`.
-* `--no-optimise`
-   * Prevents tree optimisation during visualisation.
-* `--no-simplify`
-   * Prevents tree simplification during visualisation.
-Simplification is where decisions with only one option are folded into the parent.
+The full list of visualise options can be viewed [here](../docs/Options/VisualiseOptions.md)

 There may be other visualisers that are suitable to use.
 The requirements for a visualiser are known (currently) as:
 - gv files are encoded with UTF-8, visualisers must support this encoding.